The photography exhibition "High-Flying Finns" illuminates the history of ski jumping from the 1920's to the 1990's.

-From 1920's to 1990's these pictures, equipped with short captions, tell a powerful story.
-Over the decades, ski jumping has evolved from a pastime for young daredevils to a professional sport.
+Over the decades, ski jumping has evolved from a pastime of young daredevils to a professional sport.
 Throughout its history, ski jumping has involved strong emotions: joy, admiration, concentration, tension, excitement and the sense of fellowship.

-In the 1950’s and 1960’s ski jumpers were comparable to rock and movie stars in Finland.
+In the 1950’s and 1960’s Finland ski jumpers were comparable to rock and movie stars.
 Ski jumpers were young urban daredevils that had style and grace.
 The sport had a dramatic and theatrical flair that was lacking in the cross-country skiing scene.
-Ski jumpers gained a lot of admirers both nationally and internationally.

 Share this with your friends!Print version